-If you dislike planning, you have an unpredictable schedule, or you decide to go camping on a whim, then walk-up campgrounds will be your best friend.
+If you dislike planning, have an unpredictable schedule, or decide to go camping on a whim, walk-up campgrounds will be your best friend.

-However, you don’t always have to find a campground exclusively designated for walk up camping.
-Many regular campgrounds set aside a few spots to be used on a first-come-first-served basis, too.
+However, you don’t always have to find a campground exclusively designated for walk-up camping.
+Many regular campgrounds set aside a few spots to be used on a first-come-first-served basis.
 Yellowstone is one of those.

-Possible reasons that campgrounds set these spots for walk-up:
+Possible reasons that campgrounds set these spots for walk-ups: